raytroop/raytroop.github.io/source/_posts/linkModeling.md

 ## Decimation

-Decimation is commonly employed to alleviate the high-speed requirement.
+- Decimation is commonly employed to alleviate the high-speed requirement.
 However, decimation increases loop-latency which causes excessive dither jitter.

+- Decimation is basically, widen the data and slowing it down
-Decimating by L means frequency register only added once every L UI, *reduces integral gain by L*
+- Decimating by $L$ means frequency register only added once every $L$ UI, thus *integral path gain* reduced by $L$ in linear model

 ### Decimation by Summing